RickStrahl/BlogPosts/2025-04/WPF-Image-Control-Local-File-Locking/WpfImageControlLocalFileLocking.md

 WPF image locking has tripped me up a lot in XAML applications: The WPF image control by default locks image files when directly linking to an image file on disk.
 When you simply bind or assign an image file, internally WPF uses a stream that is not closed and kept open.
 In some cases this doesn't matter, for example if your images are rarely or never updated.

 But in some cases it does matter: In several of my applications I have **tons of icons** that get loaded into a TreeView control with the icons being related to user defined templates that can and often are updated.
 The locked files become a problem as these locked files can't be deleted.
 In one particular use case I update my templates by nuking the original folder, then re-creating the folder and copying the new templates which include the potentially updated icon images.
-With the default locking behavior that fails as the locked files - and the parent directory can't be deleted.
+With the default locking behavior that fails as the locked files - and the parent directory can't be deleted or copied over.

-There may be other scenarios too - in some cases you might have images that are updated for rendering and you need to ensure that the image is refreshed when the file changes or at least when the image is rebound.
-You can't update the image if it's locked...
+There may be other scenarios too - in some cases you might use a single image file that is updated by the application and needs to be redisplayed after the change when the image is rebound.

+If you can't update the image, none of that works.
+There are ways to make this work but unfortunately the default behavior is such that the file is locked.
+And as is often the case when you start building out a new control or form, you don't think about locking issues - that only comes to bite you later.
+And in those cases I usually spent a while flailing trying to remember exactly what settings have to be changed.

+This blog post is meant to put this all into one place so my aging self can find and remember  more easily :smile:

 ##AD##

 ## Using the Image Control with an embedded BitmapImage
-It's possible to do this with XAML only.
+The first solution is a built-in one that works with XAML only.
+It's a little verbose but other than that very simple.

 Rather than binding an image like this:

 ```xml
 <Image Source={Binding TopicState.DisplayTypeIconFile} />